-In-lake Prevention and Intervention Strategy
+In-water Prevention and Intervention Strategy

 Limited/Emerging Supporting Field Data

 Several research groups have explored the possibility of controlling cyanobacterial blooms using natural biocidal compounds or synthetic analogs.
-These compounds are not one group, or a derivate of a similar group or classification of molecules.
+These compounds are not one group or a derivative of a similar group or classification of molecules.
 Instead, they represent natural or synthetically modified extracts from various sources.
 By definition, a biocide is any compound (preservative, insecticide, disinfectant, pesticide, herbicide, fungicide, etc.) that is used for controlling a microorganism that is harmful to human or animal health (USEPA 2019).
 These organic biocides can range in algal and cyanobacterial targets, and there is an extensive literature of possible ecological end points.
 In some cases, it is not known how these compounds function; only observations of the effects (for example, algistatic or algaecidal and cyanostatic or cyanocidal) these biocides may have on target organisms are available.
 In some cases, compounds registered as biocides with USEPA for the control of cyanobacteria are used for limited instances, such as industrial cooling waters and biofouling, and not for surface recreational water bodies.

 Various natural compounds have been considered for their potential activity against cyanobacterial blooms and cyanotoxins, including:

-- Barley straw and its extracts L-Lysine
+- barley straw and its extracts

 - tellimagrandin II